goramartin/master-thesis/docs/solution-ideas/databases-overview.md

 ### MeiliSearch

 - ranking
-  - allows custom rules for ordering but not functions as in elastic search
+  - allows custom rules for ordering but not functions as in elastic search but only as reordering
   - the score is always [0,1]
 - text search
   - as in typesense, and based on algolia
 - vector search
   - experimental features

+### Solr

+- feature wise it is not better than elastic search

+### Opensearch

+- based on elasticsearch fork
+- the only benefit to elastic search is that it allows post query normalizations

 ## Vector databases